Singapore Divorce Lawyer .

-Contested Divorce v Uncontested Divorce – Our divorce lawyers in Singapore specialise in divorces that are contested and uncontested.
-An uncontested divorce occurs when there are no disagreements between you and your spouse over the divorce and any children or financial issues.
+Our team of dedicated Singapore Divorce Lawyer specialists advise families on divorces that are contested and uncontested.
+An uncontested divorce occurs when there are no disagreements between you and your spouse over the divorce, children custody and financial issues.
 An uncontested divorce is recommended over a contested divorce as it is quicker, stress free and legal fees are cheaper.

 If your divorce is uncontested, we will draft the court order that sets out the agreement between you and your spouse.
 This consent court order is binding once it is approved by the Family Court, a process that usually takes about 4 weeks.